TrillStones/obsidian-image-occlusion/scripts/Image Occlusion.md

 5. Choose occlusion mode:
    - ⭐⠀      Add Cards:    Hide One, Guess One: Creates cards where only one shape is hidden at a time
    - ⭐⭐     Add Cards:    Hide All, Guess One: Creates cards where all shapes are hidden except one
-   - 🗑️⠀      Delete Cards: Delete all old cards (only add DELETE marker): Marks all existing cards for deletion by adding DELETE marker
+   - 🗑️⠀      Delete Cards: Delete old cards (add DELETE marker): Marks all existing cards for deletion by adding DELETE marker
-   - 🗑️💥     Delete Cards: Delete all old cards file and related images (Be Cautious!!): Permanently deletes all related card files and images
+   - 🗑️💥     Delete Cards: Delete old cards file and related images (Be Cautious!!
+Physical Delection): Permanently deletes all related card files and images

 The script will generate masked versions of the image and save them locally.